By: Thu Nguyen

 At LogDNA, we’re all about speed.
 We need to ingest, parse, index, and archive several terabytes of data per second.
 To reach these speeds, we need to find and implement innovative solutions for optimizing all steps of our pipeline, especially when it comes to storing data.

-Our architecture makes heavy use of Kubernetes since it lets us deploy, manage, and scale quickly.
+Our architecture makes heavy use of Kubernetes distribution since it lets us deploy, manage, and scale quickly.
 However, we quickly ran into bottlenecks when attempting to store data for use in pods.
 To maximize efficiency and reduce costs, we needed to make use of local storage.

 To overcome this problem, we developed a solution for lettings Pods store data directly on the node’s disk.
 This solution lets us deploy high-volume workloads without breaking a key factor of microservices.